awsdocs/aws-m2-user-guide/doc_source/what-is-m2.md

 ## How to get started with AWS Mainframe Modernization<a name="servicename-how-to-get-started"></a>

 Try it\!
 We offer tutorials and sample applications to help you get a sense of what AWS Mainframe Modernization offers\.
-Choose either the [Tutorial: Managed Runtime for Blu Age](tutorial-runtime-ba.md) or the [Tutorial: Managed Runtime for Micro Focus](tutorial-runtime.md) for a complete, step\-by\-step tutorial\.
-If you are interested in automated refactoring, check out the Blu Age tools at [BluInsights](https://bluinsights.io/)\.
+Choose either the [Tutorial: Managed Runtime for Blu Age](tutorial-runtime-ba.md) or the [Tutorial: Managed runtime for Micro Focus](tutorial-runtime-mf.md) for a complete, step\-by\-step tutorial\.

+ If you are interested in automated refactoring, check out the Blu Age tools at [BluInsights](https://bluinsights.aws/)\.
 You can also set up AppStream 2\.0 to access the Blu Age Developer IDE, or the Micro Focus Enterprise Analyzer and Micro Focus Enterprise Developer tools\.

 The tutorials and sample applications only give you a sense of what AWS Mainframe Modernization provides\.
 When you are ready to start a modernization project, see [Modernization approach](modernization-m2.md) for details about the stages and tasks of a modernization project\.

 ## Related services<a name="related-services"></a>

-In addition to BluInsights for automated refactoring, you can use the following AWS services with AWS Mainframe Modernization\.
+In addition to Blu Insights for automated refactoring, you can use the following AWS services with AWS Mainframe Modernization\.
 + Amazon RDS for hosting your migrated databases\.
 + Amazon S3 for storing application binaries and definition files\.
 + Amazon FSx or Amazon EFS for storing application data\.